Pfeifer Zeliska .600 Nitro Express revolver

 The .600 Nitro Express Zeliska revolver is an Austrian single-action revolver produced by Pfeifer Waffen.
-Except for the Giant 1859 28mm Remington revolver, the Zeliska may be the largest handgun in the world, weighing in at 6001 g and having a length of 55 cm.
-The cylinder alone weighs 2.041 kg.
+Except for the Giant 1859 28mm Remington revolver, the Zeliska may be the largest handgun in the world, weighing in at 6 kg and having a length of 55 cm.
+The cylinder alone weighs 2 kg.
 The Zeliska is one of the most powerful handguns in the world, producing a muzzle energy of 4,592 foot pounds (by comparison, a 14" revolver chambered in the .500 Bushwhacker cartridge achieves approximately 10% greater power, firing a 310 grain bullet at 2,714 ft/s for 5,071 ft. lbs. of muzzle energy or a 400 grain bullet at 2,403 ft/s for 5,130 ft. lbs. of muzzle energy).
 The weight of the handgun helps control the recoil, making controlled shooting possible.
 The capacity of a Zeliska is five .600 Nitro Express or .458 Win Mag rounds.
 The Zeliska fires a 900 grain (58.32 g) .600 Nitro Express slug at 1,516 ft/s (462 m/s, 1,663.2 km/h), compared to the 1,850-2,050 ft/s regulation level velocities typical of 28” barrel rifles chambered in the cartridge.
 The cost of a Zeliska revolver is $17,316.
 Each .600 Nitro Express round costs $40, making this gun very expensive to fire.

 Loading is accomplished through a loading gate located on the right of the cylinder, similar to the Colt Single Action Army, upon which the Zeliska largely is based.

 Added features to the gun include gold-plated hammer, cylinder pivot, action and the gold-filled inscription on the gun indicating the company's address.